-An award based upon successful application for these funds is intended to allow an LME/MCO to develop and implement a child Tiered Care Coordination model for youth involved with juvenile justice and child welfare.
-The primary target is youth involved in juvenile justice and child welfare for youth who are entering, currently placed and exiting out-of-home placements and youth who are at risk of residential placement.
-The LME/MCOs will also connect youth involved with DSS and Juveniles Justice, living in or transitioning back into the community, with assessment, family supports and services.
+An award based upon successful application for these funds is intended to allow an LME/MCO to develop and implement a child tiered case management model for youth involved with juvenile justice and child welfare.
+The primary targets are youth involved in juvenile justice and/or child welfare who are entering out- of-home placement, in out-of-home placement or are exiting out of home placement and returning to a community-based setting.
+The LME/MCOs will also connect youth involved with those systems living in the community with assessment and services.